Skip to main content

 2. Pass the registry and a database to AgentOS

-3. Open Studio in the control plane to start building
+3. Open Studio in the AgentOS Control Plane to start building

 from agno.os import AgentOS